-- The performance and evaluation system will be developed and aligned to the principles of the Skills Development Act, Municipal Systems Act, Labour Relations Act, Employment Equity Act and other related legislation. - The system will clearly explain the time period when evaluation will take place, the purpose and incentives or sanctions attached to the results, and the criteria to be used by the performance evaluation system. - > The results will be utilized as the basis for training and development needs. - > Funds will be made available from the budget to this effect.
+- ➤ The performance and evaluation system will be developed and aligned to the principles of the Skills Development Act, Municipal Systems Act, Labour Relations Act, Employment Equity Act and other related legislation. - ➤ The system will clearly explain the time period when evaluation will take place, the purpose and incentives or sanctions attached to the results, and the criteria to be used by the performance evaluation system. - > The results will be utilized as the basis for training and development needs. - Funds will be made available from the budget to this effect.

-➤ The proposed policy amendments will be developed and implemented with effect from the 1st of July 2018 to 30th June 2019.
+The implementation period will be with effect from the 1st July 2020 to 30th June 2021.